 - 6.8.
-Development will include a diverse range of building types, including tall buildings, with the appropriate height, scale and massing determined by: - 6.8.1. the site characteristics, including but not limited to site size, orientation, configuration and location; - 6.8.2. the ability of the development to provide the appropriate setbacks, stepbacks and separation distance from other buildings and from all property lines; and - 6.8.3. ensuring that building heights in the East Precinct shall be subordinate to the building heights of the Financial District north of Front Street. - 6.9.
-The properties located in the block bounded by Blue Jays Way, Wellington Street West, Clarence Square, Spadina Avenue and Front Street West, specifically those properties closest to Blue Jays Way, directly abut the Financial District and have a direct interface with the Financial District boundary.
+Development will include a diverse range of building types, including tall buildings, with the appropriate height, scale and massing determined by: - 6.8.1. the site characteristics, including but not limited to site size, orientation, configuration and location; - 6.8.2. the ability of the development to provide the appropriate setbacks, stepbacks and separation distances; and - 6.8.3. ensuring that building heights in the East Precinct are generally lower than the building heights of the Financial District north of Front Street. - Clarence Square, Spadina Avenue and Front Street West, specifically those properties closest to Blue Jays Way, adjacent to the Financial District and have a direct interface with the Financial District boundary.
 The properties on this block are also in close proximity to Spadina Avenue.
 This block is distinct from others in the Area.
-The building heights of the properties on this block shall transition in building heights from the building heights along Front Street West in the Financial District.
+Development on this block shall provide transition from the building heights along Front Street West in the Financial District.